ibm-cloud-docs/fortigate-10g/faqs.md

 {: support}

 Not currently.
 FSA 10 Gbps is only able to protect VLANs for the pod it is deployed in.

+## What are the default DNS servers of FortiGate 10 Gbps?

+By default, FortiGate uses the following FortiGuard's DNS servers.

+* Primary: 208.91.112.53
+* Secondary: 208.91.112.52